-Colonies are usually fast growing, pale or brightly colored (depending on the species) and may or may not have a cottony aerial mycelium.
-The color of the thallus varies from whitish to yellow, brownish, pink, reddish or lilac shades.
+Morphological Description: Colonies are usually fast growing, pale or bright-coloured (depending on the species) with or without a cottony aerial mycelium.
+The colour of the thallus varies from whitish to yellow, pink, red or purple shades.
 Species of Fusarium typically produce both macro- and microconidia from slender phialides.
-Macroconidia are hyaline, two- to several-celled, fusiform- to sickle-shaped, mostly with an elongated apical cell and pedicellate basal cell.
-Microconidia are 1- to 2-celled, hyaline, pyriform, fusiform to ovoid, straight or curved.
-Chlamydoconidia may be present or absent.
+Macroconidia are hyaline, two to several-celled, fusiform to sickle-shaped, mostly with an elongated apical cell and pedicellate basal cell.
+Microconidia are one or two-celled, hyaline, smaller than macroconidia, pyriform, fusiform to ovoid, straight or curved.
+Chlamydospores may be present or absent.

 Cultures of F. oxysporum showing purple pigmentation and F. subglutinans showing pink pigmentation.

-Identification of Fusarium species is often difficult due to the variability between isolates (e.g. in shape and size of conidia and colony color) and because features that are required are not always well developed (eg. the absence of macroconidia in some isolates after subculture).
-The important characteristics used in the identification of Fusarium species are as follows.
-Note, sporulation may need to be induced in some isolates and a good slide culture is essential.
+Identification of Fusarium species is often difficult due to the variability between isolates (e.g. in shape and size of conidia and colony colour) and because not all features required are always well developed (e.g. the absence of macroconidia in some isolates after subculture).
+Note: Sporulation may need to be induced in some isolates and a good slide culture is essential.
+The important characters used in the identification of Fusarium species are as follows.

-2. Colony growth diameters on potato dextrose agar and/or potato sucrose agar after incubation in the dark for 4 days at 25C.
+1. Colony growth diameters on potato dextrose agar and/or potato sucrose agar after incubation in the dark for four days at 25C.

-3. Culture pigmentation on potato dextrose agar and/or potato sucrose agar after incubation for 10-14 days with a daily exposure to light.
+2. Culture pigmentation on potato dextrose agar and/or potato sucrose agar after incubation for 10-14 days with daily exposure to light.

-4. Microscopic morphology including shape of the macroconidia; presence or absence of microconidia; shape and mode of formation of microconidia; nature of the conidiogenous cell bearing microconidia; and presence or absence of chlamydoconidia.
+3. Microscopic morphology including shape of the macroconidia; presence or absence of microconidia; shape and mode of formation of microconidia; nature of the conidiogenous cell bearing microconidia; and presence or absence of chlamydospores.